oe1wkl/Morserino-32/Hardware/Technical_Overview.md

 For headphone use the speaker is replaced with a resistor (R11)  and the two speakers of the headphone in series, to bring the audio level down to a comfortable level.

-This arrangement creates low power audio, but certainly not in WiFi quality (the resulting audio is not a sinus tone, but has pretty strong 2nd, 3rd and 5th harmonics).
+This arrangement creates low power audio, but certainly not in HiFi quality (the resulting audio is not a sinus tone, but has pretty strong 2nd, 3rd and 5th harmonics).

 #### Audio Output (Line-Out)